 We decided to eat at a local Italian restaurant for our final night in the city.
 My mom and I were excited to discover that the menu included lemon spaghetti, a dish we had loved when we tried on a visit to Italy.
 This is what we both ordered and my dad ordered a spring vegetable pizza.

 I informed our waiter (who was, admittedly, not the most reassuring waiter I’ve had) of my food allergies.
 Another reason I had decided to order the lemon pasta was because I had successfully eaten it before and knew it was unlikely to contain nuts.

 When our food arrived, I enjoyed my pasta without any problems.
-However, it wasn’t the most delicious entrée ever and when my dad offered my mom and I a piece of his pizza, we both accepted.
+However, it wasn’t the most delicious entrée ever.
+So when my dad offered my mom and me a piece of his pizza, we both accepted.